kinode-dao/kinode-book/src/cookbook/file_transfer.md

 To start, this will be an app without UI, so the way to get files in, you simply copy them into the "files" folder located in `your_node/vfs/file_transfer:file_transfer:template.uq/files`

-We now need some way for other nodes to know what files they can download from us, so let's add some message types!
+You now need some way for other nodes to know what files they can download from us, so add some message types!

 ```rust
 #[derive(Serialize, Deserialize, Debug)]